 People infected with COVID-19 experience a range of symptoms from mild to severe and some are even asymptomatic.
 COVID-19 symptoms may appear in as few as two days or as long as 14 days following exposure.
 Even though a person is asymptomatic or pre-symptomatic, they may still be capable of transmitting the virus to others.
 The existence of pre-symptomatic or asymptomatic transmission during the current COVID-19 pandemic presents challenges for contact tracing.
 This is one of the reasons that public health officials continue to urge our residents to be diligent and adhere to preventative measures: wear a mask, avoid crowds, practice social distancing, and wash your hands often.
-It’s very important to stay home and prevent passing the virus to others when you are ill, have been exposed to an ill person or have traveled in the previous 14 days.
-Avoid all non-essential travel.
+It’s very important to stay home and prevent passing the virus to others when you are ill or have been exposed to an ill person.
 Keep your circle of contacts small and consistent.
 Stay informed and monitor trusted sources of information for COVID-19 guidance.
 Please cooperate with public health officials in contact tracing efforts and help stop the spread of disease in our community.
 Get vaccinated when you are eligible to do so!

 - Any member of the public attending in-person any Township public meeting and/or public hearing must read and abide by the COVID-19 meeting guidelines and must also complete and bring with them a COVID-19 Questionnaire